 Ofcom Decision : Resolved

 The Committee first examined the language used in this case in order to assess the potential it had for causing offence.
-In doing so the Committee recognised that the use of discriminatory language of this nature can be profoundly offensive to some
+In doing so the Committee recognised that the use of discriminatory language of this nature can be profoundly offensive to

 In the Committees opinion, the comments made by both Jones and Ms McCall in this programme were clearly capable of causing offence.
 In reaching this view, the Committee noted that the use of the word retard by Jones, although arguably intended as

 a joke and not aimed at an individual with learning difficulties, could be seen as being a comment on people in society with a particular disability.
-This was reinforced by Jones demonstrating walking with difficulty when imitating the way in which
+This was reinforced by Jones demonstrating walking with difficulty when imitating the way in

-passing reference directed towards Ms McCall, but also as ridiculing those with a physical or learning difficulty, emphasised by his attempt at imitation.
+merely a passing reference directed towards Ms McCall, but also as ridiculing those with a physical or learning difficulty, emphasised by his attempt at imitation.

 The Committee was particularly concerned that not only was Jones comment not corrected but that it was repeated by the presenter, Ms McCall, without any apparent recognition of its potential to cause offence.
-The Committee, while acknowledging this
+The Committee, while acknowledging

-was a live show, considered that in this instance the action of Ms McCall had the potential to heighten the offence to viewers.
+this was a live show, considered that in this instance the action of Ms McCall had the potential to heighten the offence to viewers.

 The Committee was also concerned that the programme makers took no action during the programme to seek to mitigate the offence that would have been caused by the comments.
 The Committee noted Channel 4s admission that it would normally respond to